 - International students: December 1 (to begin in September of the following year)

 Admission is limited.
 Applications are evaluated both independently and in relation to each other.

-Honour’s bachelor with a minimum average of B (or 70%) in the following disciplines:
+You must have an honour’s bachelor with a minimum average of B (or 70%), preferably in one of the following disciplines: